-Mobile App Development Process – 7 Stages of App Development
+Mobile App Development Process in 2024 – 7 Stages of App Development

 What are the stages of the app development process?

 In short, a mobile app development process consists of the following stages:

 - Choosing a partner – select a company to design and develop your app

 Research, analysis, and selecting a company to cooperate on your product with.
 Signing an Independent Contractor Agreement.
 Skip to a section >

 - Product Discovery – define what you want to create, for who and why